chicago-tool-library/circulate/README.md

 - Expired Member `expired_member@example.com`
 - Membership expiring in one week `expires_soon@example.com`

+These users are associated with the first seed library, Chicago Tool Library.
+A similar set of users can be used to log in to the second seed library, Denver Tool Library, by appending `.denver` to the username portion of the email address (for example, `admin.denver@example.com`).

-All of their passwords are "password".
+All of the seed user passwords are the word "password".

 ## Deployment